TheRedBrain/slot-customization-api/README.md

 # Slot Customization API

-A small API for mods to dynamically change inventory slot positions and enable/disable them.
+A small API for mods to dynamically modify inventory slots.
+Allows changing the position, disabling/enabling slots and adds tooltips for empty slots.